Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. An abstract activity handler structure that the app populates
 with the ability to handle a specific user activity.
 3. A small set of predefined pop-up activity handlers
-that are accessed through and managed by the session manager.
+that are accessed through and managed by the SessionManager.
 These pop-up activity handlers are transient and handle common interaction tasks
 such as providing access to the OSs file system
 and implementing an app's dashboard.